HL7/fhir-gender-harmony/input/pagecontent/model.md

-**Usage Note:** If the Person (such as a fetus, infant, or uncommunicative new patient) is unable to express a personal sense of being a man, woman, boy, girl or any point on the gender spectrum, gender identity may be recorded as Unknown.
+**Usage Note:** If the Person (such as a fetus, infant, or uncommunicative new patient) is unable to express a personal sense of being a man, woman, boy, girl or any point on the gender spectrum, Gender Identity may be recorded as Unknown.
 Unknown can be used in cases where parents do not want to specify a value but one must be recorded.
 Gender identity can be congruent or incongruent with one's SPCU or RSG.
 Persons may identify using different terms at different times for various reasons, or use multiple identities simultaneously, depending on culture.
-For example, a specific gender identity may be used in one care setting and a different identity in another care setting.
+For example, a specific Gender Identity may be used in one care setting and a different identity in another care setting.
 The gender identity in the work environment may be different than that in a care setting.